How to Keep a Gifts Journal

 heavenly Father.

-3. Added suggestion: Sharing the gifts of the
+3. Added suggestion: Sharing the

-by adapting the Abundant Gifts eBook Journal and adding a place for the person's name on the top of the
+journal" as well by adapting the Abundant Gifts eBook Journal and adding a place for the person's

-I promise you that if start recording gifts, as an individual
+I promise you that if start recording gifts, as an

-will begin to feel loved unconditionally.
+you will begin to feel loved unconditionally.

-And that, my friend, is what God intends: that you know just
+And that, my friend, is what God intends: that you

 Remember, and be blessed.